rabiyakhan01/FlutterAuthentication/README.md

 # Flutter Login-Signup App Demo by using firebase

-A sample app to showcase login-signup app using firebase.
+A sample Flutter project to show case user login and signup process with Firebase authentication

 ## Getting Started